OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/README.md

   an external system (OpenDJ, based on sample 2b)
 * Delete a role

-We will also address the following scenario, specific to multi-account linking :
+We will also address the following scenario, specific to multi-account linking:
 * using linkQualifiers to derive role membership